juliafmorgado/julia/content/posts/blog-crossposting-automation_07-03-23.md

 Since his solution required the blog to be built with Hugo and hosted on AWS Amplify, those were the platforms I use.
 I wrote a short blog on [How to Build a Website with Hugo on AWS Amplify](https://www.juliafmorgado.com/posts/build-website-hugo-on-aws-amplify/).

 [Matt](https://twitter.com/martzcodes) also had the [brilliant idea](https://matt.martz.codes/improving-a-serverless-app-to-cross-post-blogs) to convert Allen's solution to use AWS CDK (check the code [here](https://github.com/martzcodes/blog-crossposting-automation)).
 I found it genius and tried implementing it but I am still trying to make it work.
 Everything is a learning experience.
-Nothing is a wasted time.
+Nothing is wasted time.
 The good thing is that Matt's solution doesn't require your blog to be built with Hugo or hosted on AWS Amplify.

 Before I move on, I want to thank them both for their help.
-Both of them took their time to check my code over and over and explain what was wrong.
+Both of them took their time to check my code over and over and explain me what was wrong.
 They are incredible people in the AWS community and I recommend everyone check them out (and give them a follow!).

 **Some of the challenges I faced:**
 - Both Allen and Matt's posts/solutions are more high level and assume you already have an understanding of AWS Lambda at least.
 Since I didn't have it, I broke my head several times but now I am here to give you that part.
 The basic part that they forgot to add.